What Exactly Is a Saison?

 Sure, beer drinkers on Instagram or Reddit aren’t exactly clamoring for farmhouse ales in the same way they are milkshake IPAs or fruited sours, but we’ve seen the likes of The Referend, Casey, Holy Mountain, and Forest + Main gain serious notoriety among passionate craft beer fans.

-So, why not dive into the funky and wild world of saison?
+So, with Allagash’s Saison Day taking place next weekend on Saturday, April 27, why not dive into the funky and wild world of saison?

 What’s a Saison?